jaredfolkins/spaceelevator/README.md

 # Why?

-I was asked to implement a program that used an elevator algorithm for a job interview and I decided I’d go big.
+I was asked to implement a program that used an elevator algorithm for a job interview once and I decided I’d go big.
 I also really suck at whiteboard challenges.
 My career has lead me to know a ton of things across many domains in computer science.
 But it means that I only keep the gist of a solution in my head.
 I need a reference to read and the ability to do research and explore the problem domain with my fingers and face in front of a computer.

-# Isn’t this a lot of extra work?
+# Isn’t this a waste of time?

-Yes.
+No.

 # Then why’d you do it?